Pyrenean donkey: Characteristics

 The coat may be glossy black, near-black, pangaré black, or chestnut bay.
 The lower part of the muzzle and the surround of the eyes are pale, as is the belly; there is no dorsal stripe, shoulder-stripe or zebra-striping of the legs.
 Most physical characteristics differ between the two types.

 Use

-The Gascon type was used for agricultural work, both in harness and as a pack animal, carrying wood, hay, ice and the like.
+The Gascon type was formerly used for agricultural work, both in harness and as a pack animal, carrying wood, hay, ice and the like.
 As in the past, Catalan jacks are used to sire mules; they may be bred with Castillonnais, Mérens or Navarrin mares of the region.